Hitting the water hurt.

 Roman started to laugh.
 After a moment of shocked silence, Maebhe joined in.

 Drys gave them a sidelong, bemused look.
-“Let’s go.”
+“We should go, don’t you think?”

 Drys carried them back up to the Island the same way they’d carried Kieran and Íde down, obviously straining under the weight.
 Flying, Maebhe noticed, didn’t feel the same as falling.
 It was too certain to have the same thrill.
 And while falling took time, seeming to last forever, Maebhe’s experience with flying was over too soon.
 Drys set them down outside the prison gates, where Kieran and Íde waited.

-“Are you mad?”
-Kieran asked before they’d even touched down.
-His voice cracked.
+“Are you out of your mind?”
+Kieran screeched before they’d even touched down.
+His voice cracked on the last word.
 “Of all the downright stupid things you could have done—,”

 The prison’s alarm bells cut him off.